Chalamandra-Magistral-DecoX/OMNI-CHALAMANDRA/ai-studio/safety.md

-# OMNI-CHALAMANDRA – Safety & Reliability Notes
+# OMNI-CHALAMANDRA — SAFETY & RELIABILITY NOTES

-## Scope
+## Overview

-OMNI-CHALAMANDRA is a reasoning and visualization system.
+OMNI-CHALAMANDRA is a structured reasoning system designed for demonstration, not autonomous decision-making.

-It does NOT:
-- Control external systems
-- Execute autonomous actions
-- Access private or real-world data
+Its safety model prioritizes:
+- Determinism over creativity
+- Verification over speculation
+- Auditability over persuasion

+---

 ## Anti-Hallucination Design

+The system actively prevents hallucinations through:

+1. *Pre-computed Math*
-- All numerical values are pre-computed
+   - All numeric values are calculated externally.
-- Strict JSON schema enforcement
-- External shadow auditor (George)
-- Panic / glitch feedback instead of silent failure

-## Agent Constraints
-- Agents speak once per cycle
-- No memory persistence between runs
-- No self-modifying logic
-- No tool invocation beyond declared modules

-## User Safety
+   - The model is forbidden from recomputing equations.

+2. *Schema Enforcement*
+   - Outputs must conform to a strict JSON schema.
-- Outputs are advisory and interpretative
+   - Invalid outputs are rejected before rendering.

-- No medical, legal, or financial decisions are automated
-- System prioritizes clarity over persuasion
+3. *Multi-Agent Constraint*
+   - Each agent is limited to a fixed domain.
+   - Cross-domain speculation is discouraged.

+4. *Shadow Auditor (George)*
+   - An external agent reviews all reasoning.
+   - Flags optimism, abstraction, or incoherence.
+   - Can trigger panic/glitch mode.

+---

+## Panic & Glitch Mode

+If instability is detected:
+- The system reduces claims.
+- Visual/audio feedback signals uncertainty.
+- Human intervention is recommended.

+This prevents silent failure or misleading confidence.

+---

+## Intended Use

+✔ Concept exploration
+✔ Pattern interpretation
+✔ Hackathon demonstration
+✔ Human-in-the-loop reasoning

+✖ Medical decisions
+✖ Legal judgments
+✖ Autonomous control
+✖ Unsupervised deployment

+---

-## Audit Layer
+## Judge Transparency

-George (Shadow Auditor) exists explicitly to:
+All components are:
-- Detect optimism bias
+- Observable
-- Flag incoherent reasoning
+- Explainable
-- Reduce hallucinated confidence
+- Reproducible

-This project is designed for transparency, not autonomy.
+No hidden reasoning layers exist beyond what is shown in the debate and final JSON output.